panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-04-14-PMC/2021-04-14-PMC_Summary.md

 Andy offered to contact PaNOSC representatives in the Executive Board if that would help speed up the submission of use cases.

-**4. Annual Meeting + Symposium in 2021**

-Jordi reported that a first meeting to start organising the Annual Meeting + Symposium will be held 3rd May, with PSI being the hosting organisation.
-Jordi asked anyone interested in participating in the organisation of the event to get in touch with him.

 **7. WP leaders other updates**